 1. Know your camera

 This tip is worth repeating.
 Know your camera!
+This is the number one travel photography tip.
 You can’t take a perfect picture unless you can make the camera translate your vision and capture what you are seeing.
 You don’t need to have a professional camera to take great pictures.
 Most professional photographers will agree with me, it is your creative vision and the photographer that takes the picture.
 The camera is just the tool used like an artist may use a paintbrush.
 But if you don’t know the camera, you will have a difficult time using the camera to capture what you are seeing.
 So the first tip on how to take better travel photography pictures is to know your camera.

 2. Shoot early in the day and late in the day

 The following picture was taken mid-day.
 I would have been hiking in the dark to take this picture early in the day or late in the day.
-The clouds and reflections in the water still make this picture interesting.
+The clouds and reflection in the water still make this picture interest.

 3. Do pre-trip location scouting

 It helps to know where you want to go and what you want to capture pictures of.
-Besides the obvious, there are a few good reasons for this:
+Beside the obvious, there are a few good reason for this:

 - Sometimes it takes longer at a location than you planned.
 I have seen too many people try to cram so much into a day, that you ended up missing some places you really wanted to see.
 Having a list of the places you really don’t want to miss will help.